 Prior to this feature being launched, passengers who wanted or needed to bring a pet on their Uber ride often took a shot in the dark – or just did it anyway.
 The only options were to try to contact a driver ahead of time or utilize the service animal policy if it applied.

-New!
-Uber Pet is now expanding to the following cities as of February 2020:
+Uber Pet has now expanded to the following cities as of February 2020:

 Tails are wagging 🐕🐈.